Brett King (businessman): Moven

 In 2011, King co-founded Moven (formerly Movenbank) app that provides real-time updates for debit card purchases.
 The company raised an initial $2.4m of seed money in 2012 and released the Beta version in February 2013.
 The app was named "Best in Show" at Finovate 2013 in London and raised a Series A investment round of $8m for product development and international expansion in July 2014.
 The company is headquartered in New York City and has partnered with banks, including TD Bank, in its app's operation.
-In 2012, King was named "Bank Technology News Innovator of the Year" by the trade newspaper American Banker.
+In 2012, King was named "Bank Technology News Innovator of the Year" by American Banker.